Its hard to get your head around that a stunning HALF of adult men are unaware they have an extra X Chromosome.

 Some men with may wish to see a plastic surgeon where there are issues relating to breast (eg. mastectomy) or fatty tissue (eg. liposuction).
 There is no clear-cut link with increased genetic risks for offspring but a referral to a genetic service may be considered.
 Finally, it’s sensible to link in with a Klinefelter Syndrome Support Group.

-Full Blood Count: Anaemia is three times more common
+Full Blood Count – Anaemia is three times more common in men with Klinefelter.

-Bone Density Scan: may be considered (especially with age) because of the increased risk of Osteoporosis.
+Bone Density Scan – because of the increased risk of Osteoporosis.